dmbarbour/glas/docs/GlasApps.md

 ### Notebook Applications

 I like the idea of building notebook-style applications, where each statement is also a little application serving its own little GUI.
 Live coding should be implicit.
+The notebook pages should be highly reactive to changes in code, avoiding overuse of history-dependent behavior.

 The GUI must be efficiently composable, such that a composite application can combine GUI views from component applications.
 Ideally, we can also support multiple views and concurrent users, e.g. an application serves multiple GUIs.